koimcf2005/Falling-Sand-Simulation/README.md

 # Falling Sand Simulation

-A cellular automata-based particle simulation built with C++ and SDL2.
-This project simulates particle physics with elements like sand and stone, featuring realistic falling behavior and particle interactions.
+A cellular automata-based particle simulation built with C++, EnTT, and SDL2.
+This project creates a physics simulation for every pixel on a 512x512 grid using an Entity Component System.

 ## Features